dgraph-io/dgraph-docs/content/deploy/cli-command-ref.md

 for some flags used by the most complex commands: `alpha`, `backup`, `bulk`, `debug`, `live` and `zero`.
 Superflags are compound flags: they contain one or more options that let you define multiple settings in a semicolon-delimited list.
+Semicolons are required between superflag options, but a semicolon after the last superflag option is optional.

 The general syntax for superflags is as follows: `--<super-flag-name> option-a=value; option-b=value`